Daniel 8 – The Antichrist

 The books of Isaiah, Ezekiel, 2 Thessalonians, 2 Corinthians, Daniel and Revelation harmonize because they are the Word of God.
 They present a rather startling picture of the coming Antichrist by adding valuable pieces to the puzzle.
 The following comments are a brief synthesis of what these books say about the Antichrist:

-Horn Power Not Antiochus Epiphanes IV Nor the Papacy
+The Horn Power Is Not Antiochus Epiphanes IV or the Papacy

 Section II – Antichrist as King of the North